• Menu

 Please let me introduce myself.

 My name is Bojan (pron. as Boyan) and I’m the founder of LearnTinWhistle.com website.
-In 2020, when this website saw the light of day, I initially intended to refrain from publicly exposing myself.
+In 2020, when this website saw the light of day, I initially intended to avoid public exposure.
 Instead, my focus was merely on sharing valuable information to help you (and other fellow whistlers) learn to play and improve the techniques on this beautiful instrument we all treasure.

 Interestingly, as the website gained popularity soon, I kept getting a lot of questions, with many people wanting to know who actually runs this whole thing.